Lautum Regularization for Semi-supervised Transfer Learning: Lautum information based semi-supervised transfer learning

 \section{Lautum information based semi-supervised transfer learning}

-We turn to show how we may apply our developed theory on the task of semi-supervised transfer learning.
-In standard transfer learning, which consists of pre-transfer and post-transfer stages, a neural network is trained on a fully labeled source dataset and then fine-tuned on a smaller labeled target dataset.
+We turn to show how we may apply our theory on the task of semi-supervised transfer learning.
+In standard transfer learning, which consists of pre-transfer and post-transfer stages, a neural network is trained on a labeled source dataset and then fine-tuned on a smaller labeled target dataset.
 In semi-supervised transfer learning, which we study here, we assume that an additional large set of unlabeled examples from the target distribution is available during training on the source data.

 Semi-supervised transfer learning is highly beneficial in scenarios where the available target dataset is only partially annotated.
 Using the unlabeled part of this dataset, which is usually substantially bigger than the labeled part, has the potential of considerably improving the obtained performance.
 Thus, if this unlabeled part is a-priori available, then using it from the beginning of training can potentially improve the results.

-For using the unlabeled samples of the target dataset during the pre-transfer training on the source dataset, we leverage the formulation in \eqref{eq:thm_test_ce_loss}.
-Considering its three terms, it is clear that by using unlabeled samples the classifier mismatch cannot be minimized due to the lack of labels for these samples \footnote{Potentially, we could perform pre-transfer training also using the labeled target samples (e.g. with weight sharing).
-Yet, due to the size imbalance we do not perform it.}; the intrinsic Bayes error is a characteristic of the task and cannot be minimized either; yet, the Lautum information does not depend on the labels and can therefore be calculated and maximized.
+For using the unlabeled samples of the target dataset during the pre-transfer training on the source dataset we leverage the formulation in \eqref{eq:thm_test_ce_loss}.
+Considering its three terms, it is clear that by using unlabeled samples the classifier mismatch term cannot be minimized due to the lack of labels; the intrinsic Bayes error is a characteristic of the task and cannot be minimized either; yet, the Lautum information does not depend on the labels and can therefore be calculated and maximized.